 Every good gang needs at least of the following: a fat kid, a nerd, a girl, and a guy who doesn’t really want to be there.

 The best tool you’ll ever have is your flashlight.
 Don’t scrimp on it.

 It’s the journey, not the destination, that will change your beliefs.
 Remember, opinions evolve.
 Let them.

 There you have it.
 I’m sure that there are many good tips that I’ve missed, a whole bunch that a lot of people won’t agree with, and even a few things that I might begin to feel differently about somewhere down the line, but after growing up in the embrace of the strange, it’s the best advice, and the most honest, that I can give.

-Week In Weird is one of the web's best destinations for all things weird, bringing you the latest fringe news, original articles featuring real investigations into unexplained phenomena, eyewitness reports of encounters with the anomalous, and interviews with notable figures in the fields of extra normal study.
+Week In Weird is one of the web's most-visited destinations for all things weird, bringing you the latest fringe news, original articles featuring real investigations into unexplained phenomena, eyewitness reports of encounters with the anomalous, and interviews with notable figures in the fields of extra normal study.